 The advantages of a capacitor bank at a glance:

-A static VAR generator prevents phase shift by ‘injecting’ power.
-This restores the power to full equality with the voltage and returns the cos phi to 1.
-Because the VAR generator injects power at the right moment, it works against both inductive and capacitive reactive power.
+A static VAR generator prevents phase shift by “injecting” current.
+The VAR generator detects the cosine phi and whether we are dealing with inductive or capacitive reactive power.
+Because the VAR generator injects current at the right time, it works against both inductive and capacitive reactive power.

-Are you curious about our product?
-Then request a demo today, free of any obligations.
+Curious about how this can work for your plant?
+Request a demo today, free of any obligations.